4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Gaussian modeling

 \subsection{Parametrization}

 We parametrize the Gaussian model $\mathcal{G}$ of a scene as a collection of $N$ independent trivariate normal distributions (\textbf{3D Gaussians}), each modeling the geometry of an individual region in space.
-The model is described by the following parameters of each Gaussian $\theta_j = \{ \boldsymbol{\mu}_j, \mathbf{s}_j, \mathbf{q}_j \}$: \begin{itemize} \item Center point $\boldsymbol{\mu}_j \in \mathbb{R}^3$, indicating the mean of the distribution. \item Scaling vector $\mathbf{s}_j \in \mathbb{R}^3$, indicating the natural logarithms of the square roots of the eigenvalues of the covariance matrix. \item Rotation quaternion $\mathbf{q}_j \in \mathbb{H}$, compactly encoding the eigenvectors of the covariance matrix (see below); where $\mathbb{H}$ is the field of quaternions. \end{itemize}
+The model is described by the following parameters of each Gaussian $\theta_j = \{ \boldsymbol{\mu}_j, \mathbf{s}_j, \mathbf{q}_j \}$: \begin{itemize} \item Center point $\boldsymbol{\mu}_j \in \mathbb{R}^3$, indicating the mean of the distribution. \item Scaling vector $\mathbf{s}_j \in \mathbb{R}^3$, indicating the standard deviations in each dimension.
+We impose a minimum size restriction so that Gaussians do not become infinitely small (and Mahalanobis distances infinitely large). \item Rotation quaternion $\mathbf{q}_j \in \mathbb{H}$, compactly encoding the orientation of the Gaussian.
+In order to ensure that the quaternions remain unitary during the optimization, we normalize them prior to usage. \end{itemize}

-Unlike in Gaussian Mixture Models (GMMs), we do not define $\pi_j$ weight parameters for the prior probability of a point being generated by a given Gaussian.
+Unlike Gaussian Mixture Models (GMMs), we do not define $\pi_j$ weight parameters for the prior probability of a point being generated by a given Gaussian.
 This is because point cloud data does not encode a complete population of points -- it merely represents a \textit{sample} of said population, biased by factors such as the physical geometric properties of the sensor.
 For instance, sampling density is inversely proportional to distance from the sensor.
-This means we cannot model these prior probabilities, and as such we only consider posterior probabilities after a point is assigned to a Gaussian (through other non-probabilistic means, such as measuring distances).
+This means we cannot model these prior probabilities, and as such we only consider posterior probabilities after a point is assigned to a Gaussian (using e.g. the shortest Euclidean distance).